deity-io/falcon-platform-docs/docs/platform/client/theming/css-sass.md

 ### Global SCSS files
 Want to include global `scss` files for you variables, mixins and function?
 [Check out our cookbook](/docs/platform/cookbook/client/scss-global).

+### POST CSS
+Want to use Post CSS files for you variables, mixins and function?
+[Check out our cookbook](/docs/platform/cookbook/client/post-css-support).